saleor/saleor-docs/docs/deployment/heroku.md

 ```

-## Updating Currency Exchange Rates
+## Updating currency exchange rates

-This needs to be run periodically.
-The best way to achieve this is using Heroku’s Scheduler service.
-Let’s add it to our application:
+You should run this command periodically.
+The best way to ensure this is done, is using Heroku’s Scheduler service.

+To add it to our application:

 ```console
 $ heroku addons:create scheduler